Code-Institute-Submissions/Occasion_VideoPhoto/README.md

 - Websites like: ( **Stackoverflow** ,  **css-tricks** ,  **w3schools** ,  **github** ,  **youtube** ).

 # Testing:
-to do
+TO DO!!

 # Deployment:

-I have chosen to deploy my project in Heroku and AWS S3.
+I have chosen to deploy my project in **Heroku** and **AWS S3**.
 Why?
 I need a server to put my static and media files and to handle the request which GitHub Pages cannot support at this moment.
 Heroku offers a lot of features and flexibility, all for free.
 Some of the benefits include:

 - Easy setup(deployment).
 - Good cooperation and communication using Git and heroku.